Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 ● **Carpool Creation & Request:**

 A carpool group must not be created unless at least one other participant has been invited.
-Join requests must be reviewed and approved by the carpool creator or admin within 24 hours.
+Join requests must be reviewed and approved by the carpool creator or administrator within 24 hours.

 ● **Parking Reservation:**